 Before we finish, let us focus on one more important issue which I have already mentioned further above, in one of the quotes: the digital divide.
 In principle, the digital divide refers to differences in terms of access to, use of, or positive outcomes related to the Internet (Gerli et al., 2017, p.
 744; Gerli & Whalley, 2021, pp. 1-2; Salemink et al., 2017; Salemink & Strijker, 2018, p.
 762).
 Going into the issues of the digital divide would require much more space than we have here, but it is important to understand that differences in access to broadband in rural areas are the reason why many of the actors we have discussed become active in the first place - municipalities and other policy makers, potentially together with utility providers, and also community initiatives.
 Broadband networks, in this view, are more than merely a nice-to-have.
 One way to make this argument more relatable is to wrap it in more infrastructures: the analogy of this approach would be to say that it may be acceptable to have a reduced range of products at the grocer's in rural areas, but it is not acceptable to not have enough electricity to power your run-of-the-mill household devices just because you are in the countryside.
 For these initiatives, the Internet belongs to the realm of everyday requirements like electricity, and should therefore be equally available in rural areas just like it is in cities.
 These approaches not only consider broadband to be essential for everyday life, but argue for a certain kind of broadband connection that is comparable to that in cities.
-Such a development is reminiscent of the journey of concepts such as room temperature (Carlsson-Hyslop, 2018) and adequately wired houses (Harrison, 2018).
+Such a development is reminiscent of the journey of concepts such as room temperature (Carlsson-Hyslop, 2018) and adequately wired houses (Harrison, 2018), where not only access to heating or electricity came into focus but particular kinds of usage enabled by these infrastructures.